pingcap/docs/tiup/tiup-component-management.md

 ### Link Component

-TiUP v1.13.0 added experimental `link` and `unlink` commands to link the binary of a component to the executable directory (`$TIUP_HOME/bin/`) and remove the link.
-This feature allows users to call the component without going through TiUP each time, while preserving the ability to switch between multiple versions.
-However, this method lacks the process of automatic update checking and setting certain environment variables.
-Therefore, it's recommended to use it only when necessary.
+TiUP v1.13.0 adds the experimental `link` and `unlink` commands to link the binary of a component to the executable directory (`$TIUP_HOME/bin/`) and remove the link.
+This feature allows you to call a component without going through TiUP each time, while preserving the ability to switch between multiple versions.
+However, this method lacks the process of automatic update checking and setting certain environment variables and some components (for example, ctl) can not be used.
+Therefore, it is recommended to use it only when necessary.

 Example 1: Install and link the latest version of the cluster component